mauro-d/summon-middleware/README.md

 # summon-middleware
 ### Dinamically enable or disable express middleware

-This wrapper allow you to dinamically enable or disable an express or connect middleware.
+This wrapper allows you to dinamically enable or disable an express or connect middleware or an array of them.
 In some circumstances you would use a middleware only if some conditions are met.

 #### Installation
-If you want use summon-middleware you have to install it.
+If you want to use summon-middleware you have to install it.
 There are two methods to do that:

 In your package.json add the following item:
 ```json